Cancer is a scary word and most of the fear associated with this word has to do with not understanding cancer.

 Thyroid cancer is often suspected based on ultrasound imaging and confirmed with fine needle aspiration or biopsy.

 If there is any suspicion whatsoever regarding the shape or size of your thyroid gland then your Doctor will order an ultrasound image.

 This image can give important information about the size, shape, texture, and other characteristics of your thyroid gland (10).

 If you have any inflammation in the gland, thyroid nodules, irregularities in thyroid texture, etc. all of these may be visible on the ultrasound.

-If, for instance, you have a thyroid nodule which has calcifications inside of it with ill-defined margins and local enlarged lymph nodes, then the risk that your thyroid nodules are cancerous is increased.
+If, for instance, you have a thyroid nodule that has calcifications inside of it with ill-defined margins and locally enlarged lymph nodes, then the risk that your thyroid nodules are cancerous is increased.

-Below you can find features seen on ultrasound which can tip off your Doctor (and you) to early types of thyroid cancer based on these characteristics.
+Below you can find features seen on ultrasound that can tip off your doctor (and you) to early types of thyroid cancer based on these characteristics.

-These characteristics can be thought of as specific patterns seen in certain thyroid cancers which radiologist give specific names.
+These characteristics can be thought of as specific patterns seen in certain thyroid cancers which radiologists give specific names.

 You can find this information on the “impression” portion of your ultrasound report.

-Features on ultrasound which may indicate you have papillary thyroid cancer include (you can find more information here):
+Features on ultrasound that may indicate you have papillary thyroid cancer include (you can find more information here (12)):